Period matrices and homological quasi-trees on discrete Riemann surfaces: Laplacian on flat -bundle

 \section{Laplacian on flat $\mathbb{C}$-bundle}

+This section is devoted to proving Theorem~\ref{thm:Hess}, which expresses the Hessian of the bundle Laplacian polynomial at the trivial connection in terms of the period matrix.

 Given a graph $G = (V, E)$ embedded on a closed orientable surface $S$ of genus $g$, the enumeration of certain subgraphs has appeared in a variety of contexts.
-A setting closely related to ours arises from the study of the Laplacian associated to a flat $\mathbb{C}$-bundle on the embedded graph.
+A setting closely related to ours arises from the study of the Laplacian associated to a flat $\mathbb{C}$-bundle on the embedded graph, which we discuss in this section.
 We follow the exposition in ~\cite[Section 5.1]{Kenyon2012}.

-A {\em discrete $\mathbb{C}$-bundle} with connection $(W,\phi)$ on a graph consists of the following data: \begin{enumerate} \item a vector space $W_u \cong \mathbb{C}$ for every vertex $u$ and \item a linear isomorphism $\phi_{uv}:W_u \to W_v$ for every edge $uv$ oriented from vertex $u$ to $v$ satisfying $\phi_{uv}=\phi_{vu}^{-1}$. \end{enumerate} The connection is {\em flat} for the embedded graph if for every contractable loop $\gamma$ on the surface consisting of oriented edges, the product is equal to the identity
+A {\em discrete $\mathbb{C}$-bundle} with connection $(W,\phi)$ on a graph consists of the following data: \begin{enumerate} \item a $1$-dimensional complex vector space $W_u \cong \mathbb{C}$ for every vertex $u$ and \item a linear isomorphism $\phi_{uv}:W_u \to W_v$ for every edge $uv$ oriented from vertex $u$ to $v$ satisfying $\phi_{uv}=\phi_{vu}^{-1}$. \end{enumerate} Since the vector spaces associated with the vertices are $1$-dimensional, we identify each $\phi_{uv}$ with a nonzero complex number.
+The connection is {\em flat} on the embedded graph if, for every contractible loop $\gamma$ on the surface consisting of oriented edges, we have

-With flat connection, one thus has holonomy representation of the fundamental group $\rho: \pi_1(S) \to \mathbb{C}^*$, where $\mathbb{C}^*= \mathbb{C}-\{0\}$.
+With flat connection, one thus has holonomy representation of the fundamental group $\rho: \pi_1(S) \to \mathbb{C}^*$, where $\mathbb{C}^*= \mathbb{C}\setminus\{0\}$.
 Namely for any closed loop $\gamma \in \pi_1(S)$, one defines